 Wind Surfing and Kite Surfing

-Barbados also provides excellent wind and wave conditions for both wind surfing and kite surfing, and there are a number of great instructors on the island no matter what your level of experience.
+Barbados also provides excellent wind and wave conditions for both windsurfing and kite surfing.
+You can find some great instructors on the island, no matter what your level of experience.
 Most also provide equipment hire to save you travelling with your kit.

-Field hockey is another sport widely played on the island and is supported by the Barbados Hockey Federation (www.barbadoshockey.org) look after the competition in Barbados
+Field hockey is another sport widely played on the island, and the Barbados Hockey Federation (www.barbadoshockey.org) look after the competition in Barbados

-In August, the annual Banks International Hockey Festival is played at Barbados’ world-class Astroturf hockey field and stadium, attracting clubs from Britain, Europe, USA, South America and Abu Dhabi, and is said to be the biggest single hockey tournament in the hemisphere.
+In August, the annual Banks International Hockey Festival begins at Barbados’ world-class Astroturf hockey field and stadium.
+Attracting clubs from Britain, Europe, USA, South America and Abu Dhabi, and is said to be the biggest single hockey tournament in the hemisphere.

 Golf is a sport that is growing every year in Barbados.
-The golf courses on the island are known for being top quality and some of the best in the Caribbean; even playing host to international golfers like Tiger Woods and the World Golf Championships World Cup.
+Golf courses on the island are top quality and offer some of the best-golfing conditions in the Caribbean.
+Some have played host to international golfers like Tiger Woods and the World Golf Championships World Cup.

 There are some excellent golf courses in Barbados, which have been played by international golfers such as Tiger Woods.
-Therefore if you wish to come to Barbados on a golfing holiday then you are spoilt for choice when it comes to stunning courses to play on both the west and south coasts.
+If you wish to come to Barbados on a golfing holiday, then you are spoilt for choice when it comes to stunning courses to play on, on both the west and south coasts.

 What better place to go horse riding than on a tropical island paradise?
-There are many trail riding companies that you can book a scenic ride on horseback along the beach or through the beautiful countryside of Barbados with.
-You can also book lessons in show jumping and dressage, with several local riding schools for you to choose from.
+There are many trail riding companies that you can book a scenic ride on horseback along the beach or through the beautiful countryside of Barbados.
+You can also book lessons in show jumping and dressage, with several local riding schools offering classes.

-Horse racing is also a great spectator sport in Barbados, with excellent facilities at the Garrison Savannah, home to the Barbados Turf Club the island’s main horse racing organisation, the Barbados Turf Club (www.barbadosturfclub.org).
-They schedule three seasons of racing per year – January to April, May to August, and October to December – so there’s rarely a weekend in Barbados without a horse race to watch and some bets to be placed!
+Horse racing is also a great spectator sport in Barbados, with excellent facilities at the Garrison Savannah, home to the Barbados Turf Club, the island’s leading horse racing organization, the Barbados Turf Club (www.barbadosturfclub.org).
+They schedule three seasons of racing per year – January to April, May to August, and October to December.
+You can place bets on thoroughbred horse racing in Barbados almost every weekend.

 One of the highlights of the Barbadian racing calendar is the prestigious Sandy Lane Barbados Gold Cup Festival, held in late February/early March.

-There is also a very active Barbadian motor sports community.
-In Barbados, full island rallies, general racing and regular events are held at Bushy Park (www.bushyparkbarbados.com) and Vaucluse Raceway (www.vaucluseraceway.com).
-One of the most popular is the annual Sol Rally (www.rallybarbados.bb), held at the end of May/early June.
+There is also a very active Barbadian motorsports community.
+Bushy Park holds many full island rallies, general racing and regular events In Barbados. (www.bushyparkbarbados.com) And Vaucluse Raceway (www.vaucluseraceway.com).
+One of the most popular is the annual Sol Rally (https://rallybarbados.net/), held at the end of May/early June.
 For more information, check out the local websites of Barbados Motor Sport (www.barbadosmotorsport.com) and the Barbados Rally Club (www.barbadosrallyclub.com).

-Another wonderful great spectator sport in Barbados is polo, which draws a crowd of both locals and international visitors alike.
+Another beautiful excellent spectator sport in Barbados is polo, which draws a crowd of both locals and international visitors alike.

-There are four polo fields in Barbados hosting that hold regular matches, and Barbados is very much part of the touring circuit for some of the world’s top players and their dedicated polo set.
+There are four polo fields in Barbados hosting regular polo matches, throughout the year.
+Barbados is very much part of the touring circuit for some of the world’s top players and their dedicated polo set.
 If you’ve never been to watch a game of polo, or you’re a touring polo team, Barbados is the ideal place to enjoy all the action!

-Rugby is also played in Barbados, with a clubhouse at the Garrison Savannah – home the Barbados Rugby Club (www.rugbybarbados.com).
-Barbados’ rugby team is world-class and the island regularly welcomes touring teams, including Caribbean national teams and the Canadian national team.
+Rugby is also played in Barbados, with a clubhouse at the Garrison Savannah – home the Barbados Rugby Club (https://www.rugbybarbadosworld7s.com/).
+Barbados’ rugby team is world-class, and the island regularly welcomes touring teams, including Caribbean national organizations and the Canadian national team.

-Football is played quite widely on the island, supported by the Barbados Football Association (www.barbadosfa.com/home).
-The national team competes internationally and Barbados proudly hosts visiting teams at the Barbados National Stadium, where you can watch a game.
+Football is played quite widely on the island, supported by the Barbados Football Association (http://www.barbadosfa.com/).
+The national team competes internationally, and Barbados proudly hosts visiting teams at the Barbados National Stadium, where you can watch a game.
 You can also catch regular local football games at Dover Playing Fields, at the end of St. Lawrence Gap.

-Tennis has seen a resurgence in Barbados, and there many tennis courts in hotels and at tennis clubs all over the island for you to book a game on your sporting vacation.
+Tennis has seen a resurgence in Barbados.
+Many tennis courts are available in hotels and at tennis clubs across the island for you to book a game on your sporting vacation.
 Barbados also played host to the 2015 Davis Cup Americas Zone Group 1 competition and secured team Barbados’ place as a team to watch in the future of tennis.
-If you’re on a tennis vacation, contact the Barbados Tennis Association (www.tennisbarbados.org) to line up some matches against some local Barbadian players.
+If you’re on a tennis vacation, contact the Barbados Tennis Association (http://www.tennisbarbados.org/) to line up some matches against some local Barbadian players.

 Did you know?
-Road tennis is also an extremely popular local sport in Barbados, played on local roads and back streets with a paddle and an old tennis ball.
+Road tennis is also a popular local sport in Barbados, played on local roads and back streets with a paddle and an old tennis ball.
 Try it for yourself!